 In terms of support for the $3.9M requested for the contract extension of the PMO, on December 20, 2013, GPA provided Mr. Horecky with a qualitative breakdown of what is included in each of three PMO tasks and a summary of costs that GPA negotiated with the PMO for each task.
 GPA’s submission is attached to this report.
 The cost breakdown in that submission is shown in the table below.

-In examining the qualitative breakdown of what is contained within each task, we note that there is are diversity of sub-tasks relating to the recommendations in GPA’s 2012 IRP some of which are directly relate to LNG and others that do not.
+In examining the qualitative breakdown of what is contained within each task, we note that there are a diversity of sub-tasks relating to the recommendations in GPA’s 2012 IRP some of which are directly relate to LNG and others that do not.
 Lummus Consultants believes that only those tasks that are directly related to the conversion to LNG should be eligible for possible recovery through the LEAC.
 For example, Task 1 ($1.855M) does not appear to include much of any LNG-related work, while Tasks 2 and 3 ($2.045M) are largely LNG-related.

 Lummus Consultants notes that there are additional steps to be made before the final decision is made to convert to LNG and based on the possibility that future fuel oil savings could offset the cost of making the transition does not for that sole reason justify inclusion in the LEAC.
 We do not believe that including LNG-study related costs should set a precedent for inclusion in the LEAC, as other activities such as increasing generating unit efficiency or decreasing system losses could also offset future energy costs.